not logged in

 Enter your user name and the email address you want to be protected.
 You will be asked to identify the word in a picture and pick a password.

-After you have confirmed your protected address, you can give out self-destructing disposable email addresses whenever you want.
-The disposable addresses are like:
+After you have confirmed your protected address, you can give out self-destructing email addresses whenever you want.
+The spamgourmet addresses are like:

 where someword is a word you have never used before, x (optional) is the number of email messages you want to receive at this address (up to 20, and the number 3 will be used if you leave it out), and user is your username.